WILLIAMSTOWN -- At least two hundred families are displaced after The Spruces Mobile Home Park flooded during Tropical Storm Irene on Sunday.

 While the several feet of water that flowed into The Spruces had receded Monday morning, a layer of silt and mud coated lawns, roads and driveways.
 Debris including stairs, decks, planters, lawn ornaments and furniture was strewn across the park.

 Residents of the park were allowed to return to their homes Monday to retrieve possessions and pets.
-Police officers, town officials, firefighters, emergency medical technicians and management of The Spruces were on hand to escort residents in and out of the
+Police officers, town officials, firefighters, emergency medical technicians and management of The Spruces were on hand to escort residents in and out of the park.

 "This is a horrible disaster," said Cynthia Clermont-Rebello, president of The Spruces' Tenants Association.